miguelxosorio/refactor-horiseon/README.md

 ## Challenges

 I was overthinking all the codes and didn't realize that I already have a starter code and I just needed to clean it up a little bit to resemble the mock image of the website.
 I went back and forth in all the classes and and id's because it felt like I was missing something.
+I was struggling to remove the text-style-decoration on the <header><div><ul><li>.
+Initially I was just adding it to see how it looks like on the webpage but when I removed it on the CSS, it didn't take it off the page.
+I cleared my cache, and tried to look for duplicated codes in the CSS but that didn't do the trick.
+It may be a bug?
+I am not sure.

 ## Bugs
+text-style-decoration on the <header><div><ul><li>

 ## LICENSE